Yallah-Clean/yallah-clean-app/README.md

 # How to use
 -----------------
-- ganache-cli  in a single terminal
+- in a single terminal `ganache-cli`
-- truffle migrate  in a single terminal
+- in a single terminal run `npm install ` then `truffle migrate`
--  in a single terminal cd client
+-  in a single terminal `cd client`
-   -  npm install
+   -  `npm install`
-   -  npm start
+   -  `npm start `
 -  in a single terminal in  client folder
-   -  npm run android
+   - ` npm run android `

-  make sure you have android emulator
+  - make sure you have android emulator make sure that your adb open tcp:8545 so that it can communicate with blockchain  by running `adb reverse tcp:8545 tcp:8545`
   # Team
 -----------------
 - Eman Herawy